 Sliding-scale fees will take your income and financial situation into account when charging for services.
 They will help reduce the cost of treatment based on what you make in a year.

-This is how those with lower annual incomes are able to afford the same therapy and treatments that people of higher incomes do.
+This is how those with lower annual incomes can afford the same therapy and treatments that people of higher incomes do.
 The sliding scale is put into place so everyone has a chance to receive equal levels of care.

 How to Use Insurance to Pay for Addiction Treatment